Logarithmic potential theory and large deviation: Introduction and main results

 Here \begin{itemize} \item $Z_k$ is a normalization constant; \item $VDM(z_0,...,z_k)=\prod_{0\leq i<j\leq k}(z_j-z_i)$ is the usual Vandermonde determinant; \item $Q:K\rightarrow (-\infty,+\infty]$ is a lower semicontinuous function; and \item $\beta >0$. \end{itemize}

 These probability measures occur in random matrix theory as the joint probability of eigenvalues and also in the theory of Coulomb gases, where $z_0,...,z_k$ are the positions of particles.
-They have been extensively studied (cf., \cite{AGZ} or \cite{hpbook}).
+They have been extensively studied but generally only when $\nu$ is Lebesgue measure (cf., \cite{AGZ} or \cite{hpbook}).

 We will deal with the global behavior as $k\rightarrow \infty$.
 In particular, we study the almost sure convergence of the empirical measure of a random point $\frac{1}{k+1}\sum_{i=0}^k\delta_{z_i}$ to the equilibrium measure given by the unique minimizer of the weighted energy functional; i.e.,